oliveiralgm/heartfailure_readmissions/README.md

+#### Analyzed, built visualization, derived insights from resubmissions data from a major heart institute in the US to decide resources direction to reduce Medicare penalization.

-### Understanding Heart Failure readmissions to reduce medicare penalties
+Understanding Heart Failure readmissions to reduce medicare penalties

 This was a study made for a large heart failure institute in the US.